ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 We categorize
 spreadsheet users as follows:

-- **Novices** want to evaluate equations, but they do not want to think about how to do it.
+- **Novices** want to evaluate equations, but they do not have the prior programming experience necessary to create reusable functions and longer scripts.
   Spreadsheet formulas work well for Novices since: (a) they can ignore data dependencies;
   (b) they can avoid flow control by using